somaz94/compress-decompress/README.md

 ## Description

-This GitHub Action provides the functionality to compress or decompress files using various compression formats including zip, tar, tgz, and tbz2.
+This GitHub Action provides the functionality to compress or decompress files using various compression formats including `zip`, `tar`, `tgz`, and `tbz2`.
 It is designed to be easy to use within GitHub workflows for handling file compression and decompression tasks efficiently.

 ## Inputs